w-h-a/js_foundations/strict-identity-note.md

 >"At first glance, you might say that [the 'a' (or 'b') and 'c' arrays are] 'the same array,' but they're not.
 They're two different arrays that happen to have the same values.
 However, they occupy distinct positions in memory, so they aren't the same array, and thus aren't equal."

 Again, making the distinction between object-individuals and primitive-kinds is useful here.
-The arrays are distinct because JavaScript is concerned with array-individuals.
-That's why being in distinct positions in memory matters here but does not matter to identity in the case of primitive types, where JavaScript's strict identity is only concerned with kinds.
+The arrays are distinct because JavaScript's strict identity operator is concerned with array-individuals.
+That's why being in distinct positions in memory matters here but does not matter to identity in the case of simple types, where JavaScript is only concerned with kinds.

 The distinction between individuals and kinds is also potentially useful for thinking about shallow and deep copies, but I'll stop here for now.
 I hope this was somewhat helpful.
 It was at least helpful for me to try to share my mental model with you.